Engine misfire issues, will always cause your engine performance to suffer. Because, they affect fuel economy, emissions and idle quality.

 During a misfire, the engine will begin to shake.
 Engine misfires, don’t always happen consistently.
 So, the vibration may come and go, under different driving conditions.

-Check Engine Light On
+Check Engine Light (CEL) On

 Engine Misfire Issues, Diagnosis ?

-• Your fuel system.
+- Your ignition system.

-• Your ignition system.
+- Your fuel system.

-• Mechanical issues.
+- Mechanical issues.

 Fuel System

 If your ignition system checks out, then move on to your fuel system.
-Misfires related to fuel system issues, are far more noticeable, at idle or low-speed driving.
+Misfires related to fuel system issues, are far more noticeable, at idle or low speed driving.
 Not enough fuel getting into your cylinder, leading to an oxygen heavy explosion.
 There are a number of components that regulate, how much fuel enters a cylinder.

-Mechanical Issues Including Loss Of Compression
+Mechanical Issues, Including Loss Of Compression

-Finally, mechanical issues could be what’s causing your misfire.
+So, mechanical issues could be what’s causing your misfire.
 First, check your vacuum lines connected to the intake manifold.
 Make sure they aren’t, leaking or cracked in some way.
 There’s also a chance your timing belt or chain may have jumped or slipped.
-Loss of compression will cause it to lose, most of its air to fuel mixture, before it can be ignited.
+Loss of compression will cause it to lose, most of its air fuel mixture, before it can be ignited.

 If two adjacent cylinders are misfiring, it’s likely the head gasket between them has failed.
 Also, if an engine is overheating or losing coolant, it’s likely the head gasket leaking.

-Engine Misfire Issues, What Potential Damage Can They do ?
+Engine Misfire Issues, What Potential Damage Can They Do ?

-Damaged Oxygen Sensor
+Damaged (O2) Sensor

-Oxygen sensors are used to measure, the amount of oxygen in the exhaust gas.
+(O2) sensors are used to measure, the amount of oxygen in the exhaust gas.
 However during the misfire, the fuel mixture remains unburned.
 As a result, causing damage to the sensors as well.

 Damaged Catalytic Converter